walidjalil/speculative-decoding-benchmarks/README.md

-# Speculative Decoding for LLM Inference
+# Reducing Latency in LLM Inference with Speculative Decoding

 ## Goal
 Implement and benchmark speculative decoding for LLM inference.